Efficient methanol production on the dark side of a prestellar core: Origin of gaseous methanol in H-MM1

-Nevertheless, dust grains are primarily heated by absorption of starlight, and the asymmetry in the radiation field can have caused a temperature difference between the two sides of the core, which in turn can influence on the abundances of $\meth$ and SO.
-We examined this hypothesis using mid- to far-infrared maps from Spitzer, Herschel and SCUBA-2, and found that the dust temperature reaches its minimum on the eastern side of the core, close to the $\meth$ maximum.
+If the radiation field is stronger on the western side, this should be evident as a dust temperature difference between the two sides of the core because dust grains are primarily heated by absorption of starlight.
+We examined this hypothesis using mid- to far-infrared maps from Spitzer, Herschel, and SCUBA-2, and found that the dust temperature reaches, indeed, its minimum on the eastern side of the core, close to the $\meth$ maximum.
 The analysis of the dust continuum maps is presented in Appendix~\ref{sec:tdust}.
+The analysis suggests a temperature drop from about $14-15$\,K on the western edge to about $11-12$\,K in the eastern cove of the core (see Fig.~\ref{figure:taumidfar}).